callofdutyops/cnc-data-simulator/readme.md

 1. Setup Kafka.

     1. [Kafka manual](http://kafka.apache.org/)
-    2. create a topic and modify the `app/shared/config.js` (both the address of middleware and topic name)
+    2. create a topic and modify the [config file](app/shared/config.js) (both the address of middleware and topic name)